-- hif\setmodels: The output from this task (which was named hif\setjy in Cycles 3 and 4) shows the flux densities used for the flux calibration source as well as plots of the flux density versus uv-distance.
+- hif_setmodels: The output from this task (which was named hif_setjy in Cycles 3 and 4) shows the flux densities used for the flux calibration source as well as plots of the flux density versus uv-distance.
 When Solar System objects are used as flux calibrators, the output from this task should be checked to ensure that it uses the most up-to-date version of the models for the amplitudes.
-The model used by the task is written in the standard parameter listed in the Input Parameters tab on the bottom of the page. - hifa\bandpassflag and hifa\bandpass: Bandpass-related calibration plots may be produced by one or two tasks with these names depending on the cycle in which the data were acquired.
+The model used by the task is written in the standard parameter listed in the Input Parameters tab on the bottom of the page. - hifa_bandpassflag and hifa_bandpass: Bandpass-related calibration plots may be produced by one or two tasks with these names depending on the cycle in which the data were acquired.
 The plots of the amplitudes and phases versus frequency should be checked to ensure that the corrections are relatively smooth, although atmospheric features may appear in some 12-m data.
 Any data with sharp dips (>10%) or periodic spikes may need to be flagged before imaging.
-The plots of the amplitudes versus time after flagging should be checked to ensure that the signal is stable over time, and the plots of amplitudes versus (u, v) distance after flagging should be checked to ensure that the data vary relatively smoothly. - hifa\spwphaseups: In WebLogs from Cycle 9 onwards, this task will produce diagnostic diagrams showing the phase rms as a function of baseline length.
+The plots of the amplitudes versus time after flagging should be checked to ensure that the signal is stable over time, and the plots of amplitudes versus uv-distance after flagging should be checked to ensure that the data vary relatively smoothly. - hifa_spwphaseups: In WebLogs from Cycle 9 onwards, this task produced diagnostic diagrams showing the phase rms as a function of baseline length.
 The phase rms values should remain under 70°.
 If the phase rms exceeds this value for any baselines, the images produced using these data may suffer from artefacts related to decoherence.
 Any baselines with problematic phase rms values can be identified by searching through the values listed in the log file (accessible via a link at the bottom of the WebLog page for this task).
-Ideally, the relation between phase rms and baseline length should also be linear, although this is not absolutely necessary for the proper calibration of the data (although it may be appropriate to check that any baselines that produce notable outliers in these plots do not have any other issues in the rest of the pipeline). - hifa\gfluxscaleflag: This task produces plots of amplitude versus time and uv-distance.
-No statistical outliers should appear in either plot.
-It may be appropriate to flag any data that appear as are outliers in these plots before making final images.
-The amplitudes should also remain constant versus time.
-If the amplitudes change significantly in one or more time intervals, those data should be flagged.
+Ideally, the relation between phase rms and baseline length should also be linear, although this is not absolutely necessary for the proper calibration of the data (although it may be appropriate to check that any baselines that produce notable outliers in these plots do not have any other issues in the rest of the pipeline calibration).